Prof. Dr. Matthias Sutter

 Bortolotti, S., Soraperra, I., Sutter, M., & Zoller, C. Too Lucky to be True.
 Fairness Views under the Shadow of Cheating.
 Review of Economics and Statistics (forthcoming). -

-Competitiveness of Entrepreneurs and Salaried Workers (forthcoming, earlier Discussion Paper version)
+Competitiveness of Entrepreneurs and Salaried Workers

 Social Preferences of Young Professionals and the Financial Industry